HarperDB/nextjs/README.md

 Specify a secure port for the Next.js server.
 Defaults to the HarperDB default secure port.

+### `setCwd: boolean`

+Harper will set the current working directory to the root of the Next.js app.
+Necessary for some Next.js and React libraries.
+Can cause other issues with Harper Components.
+Use with caution.
+Defaults to `false`.

 ## CLI

 This package includes a CLI (`harperdb-nextjs`) that is meant to replace certain functions of the Next.js CLI.
 It will launch HarperDB and set sensible configuration values.